ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg".
     # For more help on filling the .cfg file, please refer to config/sample.cfg  or the readme of Bindle repository
     $ vim config/aws.cfg

+#### Filling in the config file

+One thing you must keep in mind before filling in the config files is not to delete any of the default parameters you are not going to be needing.
+Simply, leave them blank if that is the case.
+Also, please refer to "Configuration for Virtualbox" if you want to provision clusters on Virtualbox

+##### Platform Specific Information

+This section of the config file contains all the information that is required to set up the cloud platform.
+We will need to fill out all the information in config/aws.cfg.
+For OpenStack, it is os.cfg and for vCloud, it is vcloud.cfg

+Let us go through the parameters that might confuse you when you are filling the config file.
+I will not be going through the most obvious parameters (ie. key, secret_key, etc):

+    [platform]
+    # can be either openstack(os) or aws or vcloud
+    type=os/aws/vcloud

+    # asks for the name of your pem file.
+Please make sure you have the pem file under ~/.ssh on your launcher host
+    ssh_key_name=ap-oicr-2

+    # asks for the type of node you want to launch (m1.small, m1.medium, m1.xlarge, etc)
+    instance_type=m1.xlarge

+    # This list is to indicate the devices you want to use to setup gluster file system on.
+    # To find out the list of devices you can use, execute “df | grep /dev/” on an instance currently running on the same platform.
+    # DO NOT use any device that ends with "a" or "a" and a number following it(sda or sda1) because these are used for root partition
+    # Also, if you don't want to use any devices to set up gluster, please keep the value empty (gluster_device_whitelist='').
+You need to do that when you are dealing with a single node cluster or when you have no devices to work with
+    # For AWS, when you create an EBS volume by using --aws-ebs parameter, it creates an "sdf" device, so specify "f" in your list gluster_devices
+    # Now, if you want to use "sdb/xvdb" and "sdf/xvdf" then your list should look like the following:
+    gluster_device_whitelist='--whitelist b,f'

+    # this parameter indicates the path you want to use to set up gluster IF you don't have any devices to work with
+    # If you don't want to use directories, simply leave this parameter empty (gluster_directory_path='').
+This should be the case for single node clusters
+    # If you don't have devices, include the path and folder name that can be used instead to set up the volumes for a multi-node cluster:
+    gluster_directory_path='--directorypath /mnt/volumes/gluster'

+The other platform specific parameters are self explanatory.
+In the config file, there is a "fillmein" value which indicates that you defintely have to fill those in to have bindle working properly.
+The others are defult values that you may use unless otherwise stated.

+##### Cluster Specific Information

+This information exists in small blocks named cluster1, cluster2, etc. These blocks contain essential information such as number of nodes, target_directory, the json_template file path, etc.

+Please note that you can create a new cluster by copy-pasting the existing cluster1 block and modifying the configs for it or you can simply modify cluster1 configs and use that.
+Feel free to change the number of nodes (min 1, max recommended 11).
+Please note that if the number of nodes is 1, it means that there will be 1 master and 0 worker nodes.
+An example cluster block will look something like this:

+    # Clusters are named cluster1, 2, 3 etc.
+    # When launching a cluster using launch_cluster.pl
+    # use the section name(cluster1 in this case) as a parameter to --launch-cluster
+    [cluster1]

+    # this includes one master and four workers
+    number_of_nodes=4

+    # this specifies the output directory where everything will get installed on the launcher
+    target_directory = target-aws-2

+    #this contains the path to the json template file this cluster needs
+    json_template_file_path = templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template

+To use a specific cluster block, you need to use the section name of that block as a parameter to --launch-cluster when you are running the launch_cluster perl script.

 #### Step - Launch a SeqWare Node/Cluster

 Now that you have customized the settings in .cfg file, the next step is to launch a computational node.
-Note, each cluster gets its own target directory which you can specify the name of in .cfg file when you make a cluster block ; you cannot reuse these.
+Note, each cluster gets its own target directory which you can specify the name of in .cfg file when you make a cluster block.
 Within the target dir you will find a log for each node (simply master.log for a single-node launch) and a directory for each node that is used by the vagrant command line tool (the "master" directory for a single-node launch).
 The latter is important for controlling your node/cluster once launched.

     # now launch the compute node.
 For --launch-cluster, you specify the name of the cluster block you want to launch from the .cfg file
     $ perl bin/launcher/launch_cluster.pl --use-aws --use-default-config --launch-cluster cluster1